 - This page will show you some basic information about your website.
 If it’s all correct, click Continue.

 - Enter your destination site title and destination site URL.
-This is the new host you’re cloning to — in most cases, you won’t be changing your URL and should enter your current one.
-If you are updating your URL, then input the new details.
+This is the new host you’re cloning to — in most cases, you’ll need to enter your temporary/staging URL rather than your original site’s domain name as you’ll point your original domain’s DNS records to the site after cloning has finished.
+If you are updating your URL, enter the new URL.
 Click Continue.

 - Enter your new server credentials, which we spoke about earlier.
 Jetpack will use these to clone your site from your current host to your new host.
 If you’re unsure, check with your host for the right information.